Legorobotdude/webptomp4/README.md

 - Combining videos may fail if they have different resolutions
 - For best performance, the number of threads will automatically match your CPU cores
 - Temporary files are automatically cleaned up after conversion
+- Frame interpolation can significantly improve video smoothness but requires ffmpeg to be installed
+- The default interpolation doubles the frame rate (e.g., 20fps → 40fps)
+- For animated stickers, the typical frame rate is around 16fps, so interpolation would result in 32fps

 ## Roadmap